Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GT 420 should be 13% quicker than the Radeon HD 3650 in general, due to its greater data rate. (explain)
+Memory BandwidthThe GeForce GT 420 should in theory perform a little bit faster than the Radeon HD 3650 in general. (explain)

-Texel RateThe Radeon HD 3650 will be a bit (approximately 4%) faster with regards to AF than the GeForce GT 420. (explain)
+Texel RateThe Radeon HD 3650 is a bit (about 4%) faster with regards to AF than the GeForce GT 420. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison